-- 1. Oscillation stop detection circuit - (1) When the stop mode is used, set the oscillation stop detection function to "invalid". - (2) When the ceramic or RC oscillation is stopped by the XIN oscillation control bit (bit 4 of CPU mode register (address 003B16)), set the oscillation stop detection function to "invalid". - 2.
-Stop mode - (1) When the stop mode is used, set the oscillation stop detection function to "invalid". - (2) When the stop mode is used, set "0" (STP instruction enabled) to the STP instruction function selection bit of the watchdog timer control register (bit 6 of watchdog timer control register (address 003916)). - (3) The oscillation stabilizing time after release of STP instruction can be selected from "set automatically "/"not set automatically" by the oscillation stabilizing time set bit after release of the STP instruction (bit 0 of MISRG (address 003816)).
+- 1. Oscillation stop detection circuit - (1) When the stop mode is used, set the oscillation stop detection function to "invalid". - (2) When the ceramic or RC oscillation is stopped (bit 4 of CPU mode register (address 003B16)), set the oscillation stop detection function to "invalid". - (3) The oscillation stop detection circuit is not included in the emulator MCU "M37542RSS". - 2.
+Stop mode - (1) When the stop mode is used, set the oscillation stop detection function to "invalid". - (2) When the stop mode is used, set "0" to the STP instruction function selection bit of the watchdog timer control register (bit 6 of watchdog timer control register (address 003916)). - (3) The oscillation stabilizing time after release of STP instruction can be selected from "set automatically"/"not set automatically" by the oscillation stabilizing time set bit after release of the STP instruction (bit 0 of MISRG (address 003816)).
 When "0" is set to this bit, "0116" is set to timer 1 and "FF16" is set to prescaler 1 automatically at the execution of the STP instruction.
 When "1" is set to this bit, set the wait time to timer 1 and prescaler 1 according to the oscillation stabilizing time of the oscillation.
-Also, when timer 1 is used, set values again to timer 1 and prescaler 1 after system is returned from the stop mode. - (4) Do not execute the STP instruction during the A/D conversion.
+Also, when timer 1 is used, set values again to timer 1 and prescaler 1 after system is returned from the stop mode. - (4) The STP instruction cannot be used when the on-chip oscillator is selected by the clock division ratio selection bits (bits 7 and 6 of CPU mode register (address 003B16)). - (5) When the stop mode is used, set the on-chip oscillator oscillation control bit (bit 3 of CPU mode register (address 003B16)) to "1" (on-chip oscillator oscillation stop). - (6) Do not execute the STP instruction during the A/D conversion.